kumbulanit/t-sql/tech company/untitled/Module 1 - Introduction to Microsoft SQL Server 2016/Lab_Working_with_SQL_Server_2016_Tools.md

 ### Modules 2-3: Simple Queries
 **🟢 STILL BEGINNER** - Learn to ask questions of your data
 - "Who are all the employees?"
-- "Which department does John work in?"
+- "Which d.DepartmentName does John work in?"
 - "Show me all projects started this year"

 ### Modules 4-5: Connecting Information
 **🟡 GETTING INTERMEDIATE** - Learn to combine information from multiple places
 - "Which employees work on which projects?"
 - "Show me all projects and their managers"
-- "List employees with their department and company info"
+- "List employees with their d.DepartmentName and company info"

 ### Modules 6-7: Advanced Business Analysis
 **🔴 BECOMING EXPERT** - Handle complex business scenarios